IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/01_Adding/01_igDoughnutChart_Adding_Using_the_MVC_Helper.md

 ### <a id="intro-summary"></a> Adding *igDoughnutChart* summary

-The successful addition of `igDoughnutChart` to an ASP.NET MVC application, using Ignite UI for MVC requires that you adjust its size by specifying values for its [`height`](%%jQueryApiUrl%%/ui.igDoughnutChart#options:height) and [`width`](%%jQueryApiUrl%%/ui.igDoughnutChart#options:width) options and adding at least one [`series`](%%jQueryApiUrl%%/ui.igDoughnutChart#options:series) to it.
+The successful addition of `igDoughnutChart` to an ASP.NET MVC application, using %%ProductNameMVC%% requires that you adjust its size by specifying values for its [`height`](%%jQueryApiUrl%%/ui.igDoughnutChart#options:height) and [`width`](%%jQueryApiUrl%%/ui.igDoughnutChart#options:width) options and adding at least one [`series`](%%jQueryApiUrl%%/ui.igDoughnutChart#options:series) to it.

 You must provide a pre-configured data source instance, or create one internally for the series.
 Apart from the [`dataSource`](%%jQueryApiUrl%%/ui.igDoughnutChart#options:series.dataSource) option, in order to display the control, the [name](%%jQueryApiUrl%%/ui.igDoughnutChart#options:series.name) and [`valueMemberPath`](%%jQueryApiUrl%%/ui.igDoughnutChart#options:series.valueMemberPath) options require a value.
 The `valueMemberPath` parameter contains the value used in creating the slices of the series.
 In this example, the `ProductItemCollection` model is used to instantiate the `dataSource` option of the series.
 The `valueMemberPath` of the series is set to Index and uses its value to build its slices.